Algebro-Geometric Solutions of the Generalized Virasoro Constraints: KdV and the string equation

-Let us now check that the $\C((z))$-linear map:
+Let us now check that the ${\mathbb C}((z))$-linear map

-gives rise to an isomorphism that is compatible with the actions of $\rho^{w_1}$ on the l.h.s. and of $\rho^{w_2}$ on the r.h.s.; that is, one has to show that: { } We shall only prove the case $k=-1, f(z)=1$, since the general case goes along the same lines.
+gives rise to an isomorphism that is compatible with the actions of $\rho^{w_1}$ on the l.h.s.\ and of $\rho^{w_2}$ on the r.h.s.; that is, one has to show that

+We shall only prove the case $k=-1$, $f(z)=1$, since the general case goes along the same lines.

-First, taking logarithms and derivatives in equation~(\ref{eq:v1v2PGL}), we obtain: { }
+First, taking logarithms and derivatives in equation~(\ref{eq:v1v2PGL}), we obtain